CristianFedezUPF/ESAW/README.md

 # Final project deployment Instructions
 The final Unitter project is in a WAR file under the P4_delivery/ folder, you can see the sources in the P4/ folder.
-To run the project run MainController.java on a Apache Tomcat version, we used Tomcat v9.0.
+To run the project run MainController.java on a Apache Tomcat server, we used Tomcat v9.0.

 Run the init_all.sql file to initialize the DB with our predefined data.